Hinduism in Fiji

-Hinduism in Fiji (फिजी में सनातन धर्) is the second-largest religion, and primarily has a following among Indo-Fijians, the descendants of indentured workers brought to Fiji by the British as cheap labour for colonial sugarcane plantations.
-Hindus started arriving in Fiji starting in 1879 and continuing through 1920, when Britain abolished the slavery-like indenture system.
-Fiji identifies people as "Indo-Fijians" if they can trace their ancestry to the Indian subcontinent, Hindus form about 27.9% the population of Fiji.
+Hinduism in Fiji (फिजी में सनातन धर्) is the second-largest religion, and primarily has a following among Indo-Fijians, the descendants of indentured workers brought to Fiji by the British from India for colonial sugarcane plantations between 1879 and 1916.
+Mass immigration ended in 1920, when Britain abolished the indenture system.
+Fiji identifies people as "Indo-Fijians" if they can trace their ancestry to the Indian subcontinent.
+In the 2017 census, Hindus represent 24.0% of Fiji's population.